Vera Ermolaeva: Childhood and early life

-Vera Mikhailovna Ermolaeva was born November 2, 1893, in the village of Kliuchi in the Petrovsk uyezd of the Saratov Oblast (now – the Maloserdobinsky District of the Penza Oblast).
+Vera Mikhailovna Ermolaeva was born on November 2, 1893, in the village of Kliuchi in the Petrovsk uyezd of the Saratov Oblast (now – the Maloserdobinsky District of the Penza Oblast).
 Her father, Mikahil Sergeevich Ermolaev (1847-1911), was a landowner and served as chairman of the zemstvo county government.
 He also established a cooperative society called “The Labor Society,” and published a liberal journal called “Zhizn’” (Life) (1899 - 1901), in which writings by Lenin, Gorky, and others appeared.
 Her mother, Anna Vladimirovna, was born the Baroness of Ungern-Unkovskaia (1854 - ?).

 As a child, Ermolaeva fell from a horse, an accident which crippled her legs and left her unable to walk without the aid of crutches.
 In 1902-3, her family traveled to Europe, where her parents consulted doctors about their daughter's condition.
 Ermolaeva studied in various schools in Paris, London, and Lausanne.

 In 1904, the family returned to Russia.
 In 1905, Ermolaeva's father sold his estate, and the family moved to St. Petersburg.

 From 1906 - 1911, Vera studied at the Princess A. A. Obolenskaia Gymnasium in St. Petersburg.

 In 1912, her older brother, who had become involved with the Mensheviks, was arrested by the Tsarist government and exiled to an area near Irkutsk.